Carl0339887/BS-dissertation/README.md

-# Thesis
-This repository is used to store degree thesis related codes and files.
+This repository is used to store undergrad dissertation related codes and files.